CausalInference/SEQTaRget/SEQuential/README.md

 ### Assumptions

-This package places several assumptions onto the input data and unexpected results and errors may arrise if these are not followed-
+This package places several assumptions onto the input data and unexpected results and errors may arise if these are not followed-

 1. User provided `time.col` begins at 0 per unique `id.col` entries, we
-    also assume that the column contains only integers and doest continues by 1 for every time step. e.g. (0, 1, 2, 3, …) is allowed and (0, 1, 2, 2.5, …) or (0, 1, 2, 4, 5, …) are not.
+    also assume that the column contains only integers and continues by 1 for every time step. e.g. (0, 1, 2, 3, …) is allowed and (0, 1, 2,
+    2.5, …) or (0, 1, 2, 4, 5, …) are not.
     - Provided `time.col` entries may be out of order as a sort is enforced at the beginning of the function, e.g. (0, 2, 1, 4, 3, …)
       is valid because it begins at 0 and is continuously increasing by increments of 1, even though it is not ordered.
-2.  `eligible`, `excused.col1`, and `excused.col0` are once one only one (with respect to `time.col`) flag variables
+2.  `eligible` and colnumn names provided to `excused.cols` are once one only one (with respect to `time.col`) flag variables

 ## Return